Dubai is known for its luxury, modern architecture, Burj Khalifa, and the world’s most luxurious hotel Burj Al Arab.

 If you are not staying at one of the luxury hotels in Palm Jumeirah, you can buy a day pass with access to the hotel facilities and the beach.

 Aquaventure Waterpark on Atlantis The Palm offers thrill-seeking rides and over 700 meters of beach.

 You have probably seen photos of people sliding through a water tunnel while sharks and stingrays swim above.

 The Jumeirah Mosque is one of the cultural things to see in Dubai.

-The construction of the mosque started in 1976 and is nowadays said to be the most photographed mosque of the city.
+The mosque’s construction started in 1976 and is nowadays said to be the most photographed mosque in the city.

 13. More Dubai Tours